shenghuayou/rest-api-node-mongodb/README.md

 ## Notice ##
 - this program only allows to register "normal" user.
 - To register "admin" user, you will need to run mongodb client, then add data into mongodb.
-- only "admin" user can perform GET, PUT, DELETE for users information.
+- only "admin" user can perform GET, DELETE for users information.